slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9716-A/packetizer_raw_output.md

 Clarify in the text that if Reply Mode 5 is used, a Reply Path TLV MUST always be included.
 If TLV omission is desired, the Reply Mode must be adjusted accordingly (e.g. to Reply Modes 2 or 3).

+**Severity:** High
+  *Basis:* Omitting the TLV while using Reply Mode 5 can result in echo requests being treated as malformed, causing traceroute or ping operations to fail.

+**Confidence:** High

 ---